mkrul/pet-registry/documentation.md

 ### Changes Made

 **Spinner.jsx**:
-- Background: Updated from `bg-white bg-opacity-75` to `bg-white dark:bg-gray-900 bg-opacity-75 dark:bg-opacity-75`
+- Background: Updated from `bg-white bg-opacity-75` to `bg-white/75 dark:bg-gray-900/75`
 - This ensures the loading overlay uses a white semi-transparent background in light mode and a dark semi-transparent background in dark mode
 - Applies when `bgFaded={true}` (the default), showing the overlay when fetching backend data